<img height="1" width="1" src="https://www.facebook.com/tr?id=632771302280516&amp;ev=PageView%20&amp;noscript=1">

 The FOIA applies only to the Executive Branch of the federal government and does not cover the Judicial Branch (Federal Courts) or the Legislative Branch (Congress).
 Certain functions of the White House are also exempt.
 It also does not cover state government agency records, although comparable state laws may provide the same or similar rights.

-2. Who Can Submit a FOIA Request?
+Who Can Submit a FOIA Request?

 Any person (or entity), regardless of citizenship, can submit a FOIA request.
-There are some limitations regarding foreign agents requesting records of US intelligence agencies.
+There are some limitations regarding foreign agents requesting records of U.S. intelligence agencies.

-3. How Do I Submit a Request?
+How Do I Submit a Request?

-While there is no initial fee for submitting a FOIA request, agencies are allowed to charge for staff research time and copy fees beyond an initial 2 hours and 100 pages.
+While there is no initial fee for submitting a FOIA request, agencies are allowed to charge for staff research time and copy fees beyond an initial two hours and 100 pages.
 It is usually a good idea to place a fee limit in a FOIA request, which will trigger notification from the agency when that limit is approached.

-4. What Types of Records Can Be Obtained Through the FOIA?
+What Types of Records Can Be Obtained Through the FOIA?

 Any existing record held by a federal government agency can be requested through the FOIA.
 However, the FOIA does not compel an agency to create records in response to your request, to analyze data or to answer written questions.

-5. When Can I Expect a Response?
+When Can I Expect a Response?

-The FOIA statute requires a standard response time of 20 working days but, in many cases, only an acknowledgement that the request was received arrives within that time frame.
+The FOIA statute requires a standard response time of twenty working days but, in many cases, only an acknowledgement that the request was received arrives within that timeframe.
 Usually, a much longer period of time is needed for an agency to respond due to their backlog of requests, the research time required, staffing concerns and other factors.
 Requests for time extensions or for a narrowing of the request parameters are very common with FOIA requests.
 Expect a lot of back and forth with the agency before even a partial response to your request, with strict deadlines imposed for your responses.

-6. What Do I Do When the Agency Response is Not What I Wanted?
+What Do I Do When the Agency Response is Not What I Wanted?

 If your request is denied in part or in its entirety, the agency is required to provide information about where to send an administrative appeal along with citing a time frame within which it must be filed.
 Beyond that, filing a suit in Federal Court is the last recourse.

-Before making a FOIA request, make sure that the information you want is not already publicly available.
+Before making a FOIA request, make sure that the information you want is not already publically available.
 The FOIA requires agencies to proactively release certain information without receiving a request.
 Many agencies also maintain online FOIA libraries which contain material already requested and released.

 This article is provided for informational purposes only and should not be considered, or relied upon, as legal advice.